Ookamini95/dnd-aanghakan/Aanghakan/Other/Folklore and History/Lord Cantrocas.md

 The same gems would be utilized to forge and empower the [[Thousand Roots Crown]], a legendary artifact created by [[Thein|Thein's]] ingenuity, and avert the ascent of the [[Abyssal Serpent]].
 Funny, how chances mold the future in unexpected ways.

 Yet, a Lord's destiny is intertwined with his tragedy.
-Currently Lord Cantrocas is residing in [[East O'lands]] and still feels the unexplainable bond connecting him to the formidable forces maintaining the world's balance.
+Current Lord Cantrocas's location is unknown, but he still feels the unexplainable bond connecting him to the formidable forces maintaining the world's balance and he's sure to make a move soon.

 His mind, blanked from an eternity of numbness, regained consciousness although not its memories, but its inherent cruelty and ambition irresistibly propel him on a quest to once again seize power, indifferent to the repercussions of his actions...

+#Master-Notes

+This character is know by many names #TODO